tambetm/simple_dqn/README.md

 ```
 git clone https://github.com/NervanaSystems/neon.git
 cd neon
-git checkout 7a56fa9645a51e97c05f2e5afbbd1df7057ae832
 make
 ```

-**NB!** Currently there are issues with the latest Neon.
-Known good commit is [7a56fa9](https://github.com/NervanaSystems/neon/commit/7a56fa9645a51e97c05f2e5afbbd1df7057ae832).
-For details refer to https://github.com/tambetm/simple_dqn/issues/4.
+The issue with running the latest neon has been fixed.

 If you want to try out the filter visualization, use latest Neon and run `make -e VIS=true` instead.
 If you’ve already installed Neon without enabling visualization dependencies you’ll need to `touch vis_requirements.txt` prior to the `make -e VIS=true` call to ensure virtualenv Python dependencies get triggered.